 Based on the 737-700 commercial airliner airframe, the E-7A features advanced multirole electronically scanned radar and 10 state-of-the-art mission crew consoles that are able to track airborne and maritime targets simultaneously.

-An E-7A Wedgetail cruising at an altitude of 10,000 metres can maintain surveillance over a surface area of 400,000 square kilometres at any given time.
+The E-7A Wedgetail can elevate its radar to 10,000 metres above the earth’s surface so that the radar can ‘see’ everything out to a range of hundreds of kilometres.
+With a cruising altitude of 10,000 metres, the E-7A Wedgetail can maintain surveillance over a surface area of 400,000 square kilometres at any given time.
 Over a 10-hour mission, the Wedgetail could cover over four million square kilometres.

-The E-7A Wedgetail is therefore a major new capability for the Australian Defence Force, which will significantly multiply the effectiveness of our existing Navy, Army, Air Force and Coastwatch, and help Australia maintain a capability edge well into the future.
-The E-7A Wedgetail is truly the “Eyes of the Nation”.
+The E-7A Wedgetail significantly multiplies the effectiveness of our existing Navy, Army, Air Force, and help Australia maintain a capability edge well into the future.

-The E-7A Wedgetail aircraft are operated by No 2 Squadron from RAAF Base Williamtown, near Newcastle.
+The E-7A Wedgetail aircraft are operated by Number 2 Squadron from RAAF Base Williamtown.

-Initial Operational Capability for the E-7A Wedgetail platform was announced in November 2012, and Final Operational Capability for the Wedgetail fleet is planned for late 2013.
+Initial Operational Capability for the E-7A Wedgetail platform was announced in November 2012.